 White clothing should be avoided, especially ladies’ tops.

 Sabai sabai means relax and enjoy

 Inevitably there will be some local Songkran revelers who visitors might view as a bit too enthusiastic, so it’s important to remember to always keep your cool and consider the overall celebratory mood and prevailing party-like atmosphere.
 That said, Songkran participants are advised to just go with the flow –both in terms of festive mood and water spraying.
 In the unlikely event that any misunderstandings occur, simply smile and say Sawaddee pee mai!
 (Happy New Year!).

 Bangkok’s Songkran hotspots

 Some of the best places to dive right into the spirit of Songkran are tourist-popular thoroughfares like Sukhumvit Road and Khao San Road.
 But visitors who want to experience some of the wildest Songkran action in town are directed to Bangkok’s Silom Road, the city-center site of a massive soak-‘em-up street party that has achieved legendary status in recent years.

 But where will I stay?

-Your much-anticipate Bangkok holiday will only be as good as the accommodation you choose, and Amanta Hotel and Residence Sathorn is everything a traveler could want in a home-away-from-home.
-Besides the tastefully minimalist Swedish-style décor, freshly renovated rooms, gold-star service and excellent value-for-money, the downtown 4-star hotel is ideally located near nightlife zones, parks, shopping and mass-transit.
+Your much-anticipated Bangkok holiday will only be as good as the accommodation you choose, and Amanta Hotel and Residence Sathorn is everything a traveler could want in a home-away-from-home.
+Besides the tastefully minimalist Swedish-style décor, freshly renovated rooms, gold-star service, and excellent value-for-money, the downtown 4-star hotel is ideally located near nightlife zones, parks, shopping, and mass transit.
 Best of all, you’ll be just minutes from Silom Road, putting that popular Songkran street party we mentioned just a short stroll away.